The way of DAOs

 Each member of the DAO shares their home WiFi with the community by attaching a transmitter to their modem.
 Once a person joins the DAO they split the revenues of the Helium network by earning coins.
 Because this service is organized as a DAO, anyone can join and the code will ensure that they are fairly paid.

 Every DAO member benefits from this open arrangement because it expands the WiFi coverage and attracts more users.
-If a centralized corporation offered the same service, there would be needless expense and delays associated with on-boarding new members and additional costs to administer the payments.
+If a centralized corporation offered the same service, there would be needless expense and delays associate with on-boarding new members and additional costs to administer the payments.
 This new form of WiFi sharing came into being only because of the DAO.

 Disrupting the typical corporate structure is just one example of a use case.
 DAOs have been organized as decentralized financial exchanges and decentralized venture capital funds where no one person or committee can control the investment decision.
 They have also been used as non-profit entities with charitable goals and as political action committees.
 These and other uses for the DAO are just getting started.